Early History of Jainism

 Misconceptions about Jainism

-There are two popular misconceptions regarding Jainism.
-The first one is that Jainism is a kind of Buddhism and the second is that Mahavira was its founder.
+There are three popular misconceptions regarding Jainism.
+The first one is that Jainism was derived from Hinduism.
+The second one is that Jainism is a kind of Buddhism and the third is that Mahavira was its founder.
 Contrary to the popular notion, Vardhamana Mahavira was not its founder.
 There are clear indications that the tradition existed centuries before his birth.
 Indeed Mahavira was the last of the 24 Thirthankaras.
 Secondly, Jainism and Buddhism have very little in common.
 There are some obvious similarities between the two, such as belief in rebirth and karma, but they also differ widely.
 Historically, Jainism is much older than Buddhism.
 It is also a theistic and ascetic religion with its belief in individual souls whereas Buddhism is a monastic religions, which does not believe in the idea of an eternal Self or eternal beings.
+Thirdly, there is no historic evidence that Jainism was derived from Hinduism or vice versa.
+However, since both originated and thrived in the Indian subcontinent, they did influence each other.
+Hence, they have some similarities, besides many differences.

 Mahavira, can be described as the foremost reformers of Jainism.
 He popularized many concepts of Jainism such non-violence.
 As the last Thirthankara, he played a vital role in popularizing Jainism in the urban areas of ancient India and ensured its continuity and popularity.
 Through his teachings and personal example he strengthened its foundation and reaffirmed its core especially at a time when the tradition faced numerous challenges from opposing traditions.